-It would be useful for students to own an instrument to enable home practice but the school offers a loan scheme for any students who do not have this - please see Mr Kay.
+It would be useful for students to own an instrument (note that voice is an accepted instrument for GCSE work) to enable home practice.
+The school offers a loan scheme for any students who do not have this - please see Mr Kay.

 To study Music at Coombe Dean you will be required to have a strong work ethic and a love of creativity.
-It would be ideal if you already played an instrument / sang / used music technology but it is also possible to be successful if this is not a skill you yet have (provided you have a great passion for Music and the determination to learn).
+It would be ideal if you already played an instrument, sang or used music technology, but it is also possible to be successful if this is not a skill you yet have (provided you have a great passion for Music and the determination to learn).